abulka/relationship-manager/README.md

 However most of these need a backing SQL database - Relationship Manager does not, which may be a benefit - no databases to set up - just get on with coding.

-# Other implementations of Relationship Manager
+# Other language implementations of Relationship Manager

 In this Github repository there are several other implementations of Relationship Manager.
-Their APIs are not the latest however - the methods names have evolved - the Python implementation is the gold standard API and implementation.
+Currently only the Python implementation uses the newer v2 API and implementation.
+The C# and Java implementations use the v1 API.

+The C# and Java implementations have a strict, typed API interface to talk to `IRelationshipManager`.

 ## C#

 Very fast implementation for .NET - has been used in a commercial project.
 - `csharp-net4` is uses the .NET 4 framework.
 - `csharp-netcore` is the same code, using the new .NET Core 3.1 framework.
+This solution also loads and runs OK in [Visual Code for Mac](https://visualstudio.microsoft.com/vs/mac/).

 Note that the legacy solution file is in `csharp-net4\Turbo RM Solution.sln` whereas the .NET Core solution file is in `csharp-netcore\Relationship Manager\Relationship Manager.sln`.

 ## Boo

-The [boo language](http://boo-language.github.io/) for .NET is now dead, however this implementation created a .net `.dll` that was usable by other .NET languages.
+The [boo language](http://boo-language.github.io/) for .NET is now deprecated, however this implementation created a .net `.dll` that was usable by other .NET languages.
 This dll is still in the project and presumably perfectly usable?, however the C# implementation is much faster because of a caching system.

 ## Java

 A Java implementation.
 Needs a bit of dusting off, but should run.

-Note that the C# and Java implementations have a slightly cleaner set of methods and a few extra methods - and also use a nice interface to talk to.
-The method names are substantially the same though.

-### C# and Java API
+## C# and Java API

 > Note: C# and Java implementations use the original older v1 API, not the new v2 API implemented in Python, above.